Rapid Learning or Feature Reuse? Towards Understanding the Effectiveness of MAML: Feature Reuse in Other meta-learning Algorithms

-MAML falls within the broader class of \textit{optimization based} metalearning algorithms, which at inference time, directly optimize model parameters for a new task using the support set.
-MAML has inspired many other optimization-based algorithms, which utilize the same two-loop structure \cite{lee2018gradient,rusu2018meta,finn2018probabilistic}.
-Our analysis so far has thus yielded some insights into the feature reuse vs rapid learning question for this class of algorithms.
-Another broad class of metalearning consists of \textit{model based} algorithms, which also have notions of rapid learning and feature reuse.
+MAML falls within the broader class of \textit{optimization based} meta-learning algorithms, which at inference time, directly optimize model parameters for a new task using the support set.
+MAML has inspired many other optimization-based algorithms, which utilize the same two-loop structure \citep{lee2018gradient,rusu2018meta,finn2018probabilistic}.
+Our analysis so far has thus yielded insights into the feature reuse vs rapid learning question for this class of algorithms.
+Another broad class of meta-learning consists of \textit{model based} algorithms, which also have notions of rapid learning and feature reuse.

-In model-based metalearning, the metalearning model explicitly encodes the inference time task by conditioning its decisions on some representation of the task definition.
-As a task is defined in terms of its support set, this conditioning is achieved by \textit{jointly encoding} the entire support set \cite{vinyals2016matching,sung2018learning}.
-Note that the model's parameters are \textit{not} directly updated for the specific task using the support set information, unlike in optimization based metalearning; instead, the joint encoding allows the model to adapt to characteristics of each task.
-This constitutes rapid learning for model based metalearning algorithms.
+In the model-based setting, the meta-learning model's parameters are \textit{not} directly optimized for the specific task on the support set.
+Instead, the model typically conditions its output on some representation of the task definition.
+One way to achieve this conditioning is to \textit{jointly encode} the entire support set in the model's latent representation \citep{vinyals2016matching, sung2018learning}, enabling it to adapt to the characteristics of each task.
+This constitutes rapid learning for model based meta-learning algorithms.

-An alternative to joint encoding would be to encode each member of the support set independently, and apply a cosine similarity rule (as in \cite{vinyals2016matching}) to classify an unlabelled example.
+An alternative to joint encoding would be to encode each member of the support set independently, and apply a cosine similarity rule (as in \citet{vinyals2016matching}) to classify an unlabelled example.
 This mode of operation is purely feature reuse -- we do not use information defining the task to directly influence the decision function.

-If joint encoding gave \textbf{significant} test-time improvement over non-joint encoding, then this would suggest that rapid learning of the test-time task is taking place, as task specific information is being utilized to influence the model's decision function.
-However, on analyzing results in prior literature, this improvement appears to be minimal.
-Indeed, in e.g. Matching Networks \cite{vinyals2016matching}, using joint encoding one reaches 44.2\% accuracy on MiniImageNet-5way-1shot, whereas with independent encoding one obtains 41.2\%: a small difference.